sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 -  *X* should be very big or very small in order to reject the null hypothesis.

--  If the null hypothesit is true, the sampling distribution of *X* is Binomial(0.5, N).
+-  If the null hypothesis is true, the sampling distribution of *X* is Binomial(0.5, N).

 -  If α = 0.05, the critical region must cover 5\% of this